zeenatarshad/Age-Calculator/README.md

 **License:**

 This project is open-source and distributed under the MIT License.
+For more details, see the LICENSE file.

 ---